nextbreakpoint/common/README.md

 # Common 3.0.0

-Common is a library which implement useful types for writing code in an elegant and concise style.
+Common is a library which implements useful types for writing code in an elegant and concise style.

 ## License